Adam Christopher

-Adam Christopher McGechan (born 2 February 1978 in Auckland, New Zealand), who writes under the name Adam Christopher, is a New Zealand novelist.
-In 2006, he moved from New Zealand to North West England, where he lives with his wife.
+Adam Christopher McGechan (born 2 February 1978 in Auckland, New Zealand), who writes under the name Adam Christopher, is a New York Times Bestselling novelist known for his genre fiction.
+Born in New Zealand, he moved to North West England in 2006, where he lives with his wife.

 Career

 Christopher has released several books through Angry Robot and Tor Books.
 He has also worked as an editor for nine issues of Time/Space Visualiser, the journal of the New Zealand Doctor Who Fan Club, from 2003 to 2009.
 In 2010, he won a Sir Julius Vogel Award for Best Fan Publication for TSV.